praniket01/0xPost/README.md

 - Create and View Posts: Users can create, view, and manage their blog posts.
 The platform supports rich text, images, and other media.
 - Subscription: Users can subscribe to other user's profiles, building a decentralized community of content creators.
 - Search Functionality: Explore and discover other users by leveraging the search feature, enhancing user engagement and content discovery.
-- Gasless Donations: OxPost supports gasless donations directly from user's Web3 wallets.
+- Donation: Using 0xPost donations users can directly support any creator from their Web3 wallets.
 Contributors can leave personalized messages along with their donations.

 ## Getting Started